 But if your cherished buds just aren’t growing into lush blooms, then you may be neglecting a few significant factors that are vital to growing a full, gorgeous garden.
-Don’t fret; even the most experienced gardeners go wrong in ways they might not even realize.
+Don’t fret; even the most experienced florist go wrong in ways they might not even realize.

 Let’s explore six of the most frequent mistakes people make in flower gardening.
 But we won’t stop at the problems; we’ll look at six easy fixes you can do to handle them!